 Server certificates are accepted and used dynamically.
 A NULL client certificate is sent to the server if a client certificate is requested.
-Both 2048-bit and 4096-bit RSA keys are supported.

 LDAPv3

 Allows for centralized username/password management on a networked directory server instead of locally on each PDU.
 Provides three security methods: